ashleydavis/the-data-wrangler-blog/_posts/2020-09-19-microservices-for-startups-1.md

             Asset upload
         </td>
         <td>
             Manages the upload of assets.
-Notifies the system that new<br>
-            assets have arrived.<br>
+Notifies the system that new assets have arrived.<br>
             <br>
-            This is our most crucial microservice, because being able to<br> reliably capture customer uploads is core to our functionality.<br>
+            This is our most crucial microservice, because being able to reliably capture customer uploads is core to our functionality.<br>
             <br>
-            Microservices are useful here because it allows us to keep<br> this code small.
-That’s important because less code<br>
-            means there is less space for bugs to hide and less bugs<br> mean we can more reliably capture uploaded assets.
+            Microservices are useful here because it allows us to keep this code small.
+That’s important because less code means there is less space for bugs to hide and less bugs mean we can more reliably capture uploaded assets.
         </td>
     </tr>